Let’s turn back the clock for a little bit.

 Episode 3: Before The Fall

 My parents were outside of the valley, attempting to negotiate a settling outside of it with the other Great Beasts.
-Because of their absence, I was being given a rundown of Kingly duties and wound up spending my days in the Cynd Palace of Blusk, which was virtually identical to the Cynd Palace that would one day be built in Colony 1.
+Because of their absence, I was being given a rundown of Kingly duties and wound up spending my days in the Cynd Palace of Blusk, which was virtually identical to the Cynd Palace that would one day be built in the first Human Colony.

 Aside from carrying on the duties of my father, I had my own ideas for Blusk and its governing.
 I wanted to create a Royal Guard, comprised of elemental masters, dedicated to the protection of the Cynd Royal Family and the human citizens of Trine.

 Unfortunately, I wasn’t making much in the way of progress on that front.
 On that day so many years ago, however, things started to change.

 Startled out of my thoughts, I straightened in my throne (technically my father’s…) and stared ahead at the man who had entered the Throne Room and called my name.